Surprising your kids with a trip to Disneyland? I’ve got something to help you make the announcement in style!

 Cue the shrieking.
 We were so, SO excited — talk about an awesome surprise.
 Better yet, we had a few months to plan and build anticipation as we got ready for the trip.
 (Did you know research shows you actually get MORE happiness out of planning the trip, than actually taking it?!)
 Now, 22 years later, my siblings and I still fondly remember that Christmas morning as one of the best presents we’ve ever received.

 So — with that in mind — I want to help you plan the best surprise ever for YOUR family too.
-I put together a special Family Guide that you can print, wrap up and put under the tree or in a stocking so that your Christmas morning is off-the-rails exciting.
+I put together a special Family Guide that you can print, wrap up and put under the tree or in a stocking so that your Christmas morning is off-the-rails exciting — but this surprise package works any time of year too!
+Birthday surprises, mid-winter break surprises, just-because surprises…any time of year!

-Here’s what you’ll get in the Family Guide:
+Here’s what you’ll get in the Disneyland Surprise Package:

 A custom cover page with your family’s name on it

-This guide is a slimmed-down version of my other guide, written in a more kid-friendly way.
+This guide is a slimmed-down version of the Ultimate Guide to Disneyland, written in a more kid-friendly way.
 (Hey, I get it — I’ve got 3 kids of my own.)
 Flipping through it will get them amped for the trip and talking about all the different things you’ll get to see and do (and eat).

 * My #1 best tip for families when planning a Disney trip is to set reasonable expectations up front.
 There are so many rides, parades, shows, treats, etc. at Disneyland that you can easily feel overwhelmed — but if you choose just ONE must-do thing per person each day, you’ll easily hit your goals and feel like the day was a success.
 (And anything else you get to do will just be icing on top!)
 That’s where this Disney Day Outline comes in handy.
 If you’re a planner like me, you can use the attached Disney Day worksheet to help you coordinate everyone’s picks in an easy way.
 But, if that much planning makes you want to gouge your eyes out (no shame in that!), I totally get that too — just toss that page and don’t worry about it. :)